 You can also use DE to kill fleas outside, but you’ll need to use it when the weather and lawn or dry.
 Moisture causes it to lose effectiveness.

 Food grade DE is available in a number of places, online and in stores.
-You can buy pure food-grade DE at BugRepel’s website, as well as a number of other natural bug remedies.
 DE can also be found at online retailers and stores.

 - Borax—not the same as boric acid, which is toxic, and they are not interchangeable.
 Borax must be used cautiously, and not directly on your pet.
 It should also not be used around cats, since it can cause breathing problems.
 You’ll need to keep animals away from carpeting during treatment.
 Leave it on the carpet from 6 to 22 hours, brushing it in with a stiff brush if necessary.
 Vacuum thoroughly and dispose of the vacuum bags to keep them from returning.
 Repeat in four to six weeks to remove the rest of the fleas.